EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

         things that dont: which can assume they are set to something

 Need another design:
+    Deeper issues:
+    - "which files are 20 mb": Singular is an OK answer in this situation, but returns nothing if there is only one file

     variables are always sets, could be a set of 1 predications always yield all the solutions
     file_n will always set x to the set of files